 Since the language of instruction will be in English during the volunteer placements, no Chinese teaching counterparts will be required.

 Interested students are invited to submit applications to Canada World Youth, who will screen all applications and will confirm, in collaboration with the Chinese embassy in Canada, those candidates who will be invited to apply for scholarships.

 Short-listed candidates will be invited to apply for China Government Scholarships online at CSC (China Scholarship Council).

 20 recommended interns will be confirmed in late July 2020 in order to allow for proper preparation of both the academic and community service portions of the program.

 Following an initial CWY pre-departure session in Canada, the interns will travel to Shanghai, China for one semester (17 weeks); the first 13 weeks unfolding in a university setting and the final 4 weeks volunteering in a Chinese community such as Chongqing.
 At the conclusion of the semester, Canadian students will participate in an internship debriefing.

 An initial registration fee of $500 is due in March.
 A participation fee of $4500 is due six weeks prior to departure.
 Participants have the option to fundraise the registration and participation fees as well as Visa costs, using the platform provided by Canada World Youth.
 Also, please note that volunteers will be responsible for covering their own domestic transport costs to and from the international departure point (i.e. Montreal, Toronto, Calgary, Vancouver).

-There are only 20 positions available to be filled this year so if you think you are a fit and are interested in this opportunity, APPLY NOW!
+There are only 20 positions available to be filled this year, so if you think you are a fit and are interested in this opportunity, apply before January 6, 2020!